 TMJ Relief in Scotts Valley

 You don’t have to live with the pain of TMJ disorder any longer.
-At Ebrahimian Integrative Dentistry, we are proud to employ the latest advancements in dentistry so that we can provide the best treatment outcomes for our patients.
-Schedule your consultation by calling our office today at (831) 438-4411.
+At Ebrahimian Integrative Dentistry, we are proud to be in the top 3% of dentists nationwide that employs the latest advancements in dentistry so that we can provide the best treatment outcomes for our patients.
+Schedule your consultation by calling our office today at 831-824-5111.